raghavareddykalli/Kubernetes_Roadmap/Day1.md

 ## Background on Kubernetes:

-Developed based on Google’s internal system called Borg.
+-Developed based on Google’s internal system called Borg.

-Kubernetes is open-source and managed by the CNCF (Cloud Native Computing Foundation) with contributions from the global community.
+-Kubernetes is open-source and managed by the CNCF (Cloud Native Computing Foundation) with contributions from the global community.